liferay/liferay-blade-samples/maven/blade.language.web/README.markdown

 # Language Web

-## What does this sample accomplish?

 The Language Web sample is a simple JSP portlet that conveys Liferay's recommended approach to sharing language keys through OSGI services.

-## How does this sample work?

 You must deploy this sample with the `blade.language` sample module.
-This portlet sample uses language keys shared by the Language module.
+The Language Web portlet sample uses language keys shared by the Language module.
 When you place this sample portlet on a Liferay Portal page, you're presented with the portlet's name followed by three language keys.

 ![Figure 1: The Language Web portlet displays three phrases, two of which are shared from a different module.](https://github.com/codyhoag/liferay-docs/blob/blade-sample-images/develop/tutorials/blade-images/language-web-portlet.png)

 The first message is provided by the Language Web module.
 The second message is from the Language module.
-The third message is provided by both modules.
-As you can see, the Language Web's message is used, overriding the Language module's identically named language key.
+The third message is provided by both modules; as you can see, the Language Web's message is used, overriding the Language module's identically named language key.